nickczh/nickchua/_posts/2023-12-22-Penetration-Testing-Methodology.md

 nmap -sC -sV 10.150.150.18
 ```

-> The -sC tag specifies that Nmap scripts should be used to try and obtain more detailed information.
-The -sV parameter instructs Nmap to perform a version scan.
+> -sC specifies that Nmap scripts should be used to try and obtain more detailed information. <br><br>-sV instructs Nmap to perform a version scan.

 In this scan, Nmap will fingerprint services on the target system and identify the service protocol, application name, and version.

 ![](/assets/images/nmap.png)

 By default, Nmap will only scan the 1,000 most common ports by default.
 To scan all 65,535 ports, we can use the -p- tag.

+Nmap is incredibly powerful with other features for attacking network services such as banner grabbing.
+Using Nmap script also allows us to check for specific vulnerability such as Citrix NetScaler (CVE-2019–19781).

+We are barely scratching the surface!

 #### Rustscan